-The launch of The Mindful Kitchen Retreat on Saturday 13th May at The Kitchen School in Lodsworth, West Sussex brings together Miranda Gore Browne (Bake Off Finalist and cookery writer) and Gillian Higgins (international barrister and meditation teacher).
+The launch of The Mindful Kitchen Company on Saturday 13th May at The Kitchen School in Lodsworth, West Sussex brings together Miranda Gore Browne (Bake Off Finalist and cookery writer) and Gillian Higgins (international barrister and meditation teacher).
 To find out more about the retreat day, see Latest News.
 This week, Miranda tells us about her passion for baking and how she came to meditation.

 "I have always been passionate about everything I do.
 From my full-on career at Marks and Spencer to reaching the final of The Great British Bake Off, pitching for a book whilst moving into a major house project, developing book recipes in a tiny kitchen as it was demolished around me, launching my book at Fortnums and running corporate press days whilst hugely pregnant with my third child.
 I have always thought I thrived on being busy and doing my best.

 I love creating memories and have a brutal determination to give my three children as idyllic a childhood I can, enjoying the simple things, paddling in the harbour, licking the icing off homemade cakes, watching the sunset with fish and chips and generally living their lives in the moment, being present and happy.